 Wat Arun | 137 Pillars | Wat Benchamabophit

-For an iconic Thailand viewpoint, head to Samet Nangshe, located just north of Phuket in Phang Na.
+For an iconic Thailand viewpoint, head to Samet Nangshe, located just north of Phuket in Phang Nga.
 It’s a dreamy spot to soak in views of limestone islands rising up out of the water, especially at sunrise.
-This small region can be visited as a half-day trip from Phuket, or to really soak in the setting, book a room well in advance at Sametnangshe Boutique Hotel (the views here are epic) and stay the night in Phang Na.
+This small region can be visited as a half-day trip from Phuket, or to really soak in the setting, book a room well in advance at Sametnangshe Boutique Hotel (the views here are epic) and stay the night in Phang Nga.

-PHANG NA MINI-GUIDE
+PHANG NGA MINI-GUIDE

 Samet Nangshe